Petra Pravlíková

-Petra Pravlíková (born 4 June 1985 in Levoča, Czechoslovakia) is a Slovakian ice hockey forward.
+Petra Pravlíková (born 4 June 1985 in Levoča, Czechoslovakia) is a Slovak former ice hockey forward.

 International career

 Pravlíková was selected for the Slovakia national women's ice hockey team in the 2010 Winter Olympics.
 She played in all five games, scoring two goals.
 She played in the qualifying campaigns for the 2010 and 2014 Olympics.

-Pravlíková has also appeared for Slovakia at eight IIHF Women's World Championships, across three levels.
+Pravlíková also appeared for Slovakia at eight IIHF Women's World Championships, across three levels.
 Her first appearance came in 2004.
 She appeared at the top level championships in 2011.